olavea/olavea/src/content/top/11-practice-your-dev-task-like-you-bake-a-chocolate-muffin.md

 photo: https://pbs.twimg.com/media/GDj76IkW0AA83Kd?format=jpg&name=small
 author: "@OlaHolstVea"
 date: 2024-01-11
-desc: "You need pain"
+desc: "Your practice need pain to FOCUS your brain"
-alt: ""
+alt: "The Pirate Princess mixing eggs and sugar"
 ---

 For Queen Raae's birthday we baked chocolate muffins, the Pirate Princess and I. You can learn from muffin baking, you can learn how NOT to build a dev-skill.
 How?